If you’re on the hunt for the best lentil recipes, you’re in for a delicious treat.

 Moroccan lentil soup with a silver spoon and pickled red onions

-Moroccan lentil soup is a tasty, creamy, and satisfying recipe you can serve as a main course with pita bread and flatbread, topped with quick pickled red onions and a dollop of yogurt sauce.
+Moroccan lentil soup is a tasty, creamy, and satisfying recipe that can be served as a main course with pita bread or flatbread.
+It is topped with quick pickled red onions and a dollop of yogurt sauce.

 17. Lentil chili